Female students discover the world of technology

 DRÄXLMAIER Group

-In 2022, the DRÄXLMAIER Group generated sales of 5.1 billion euro.
-Customers of this member of the Top 100 Automotive Suppliers include Audi, BMW, Jaguar, Land Rover, Maserati, Mercedes-Benz, MINI, Porsche and Volkswagen, as well as Californian automotive manufacturers.
+Founded in Germany in 1958, the company employs over 70,000 employees at more than 60 sites in over 20 countries.
+In 2023, the DRÄXLMAIER Group generated sales of 5.6 billion euro.
+Its customers include Audi, BMW, Jaguar, Land Rover, Maserati, Mercedes-Benz, MINI, Porsche and Volkswagen, as well as Californian premium automotive manufacturers.